informalsystems/tendermint-rs/docs/spec/fastsync/fastsync.md

 *terminationHeight*, and (ii) the application state when applying the transactions of the list *L* to *s*.

+> As the block of height *h + 1* is needed to verify the block of
+> height *h*, let us clarify the following on the
+> termination height:
 > The returned value *terminationHeight* is the height of the block with the largest
 > height that could be verified.
 In order to do so, *Fastsync* needs the
 > block at height  *terminationHeight + 1* of the blockchain.